renzhn/Wox/README.md

 * System Plugin: Program
     * use file name to match instead of exe file description
     * user input history have top priority
-    * remove control panel plugin (it has a bad effect on searching program)
+* remove control panel plugin (it has a bad effect when searching in program plugin)

 Download